-The fact of being referred to as number 6 which symbolizes Creation, unites it to the Wheel of Life with six rays, which symbolizes the alternation of seasons and human events, and to the Hexagram which, like the Flower of Life, can be inscribed inside of a perfectly hexagonal structure.
-The Flower of Life is of considerable importance because it is recognized in its structure a perfect mathematics, with the presence of the golden number that is esoterically considered sacred, since in nature it is present in many forms in the visible matter.
+The fact of being referred to as number 6 which symbolizes creation, unites it to the Wheel of Life with six rays, which symbolizes the alternation of seasons and human events, and to the Hexagram which, like the flower of life, can be inscribed inside of a perfectly hexagonal structure.
+The flower of life in jewish kabbalah is considerable importance because it is recognized in its structure a perfect mathematics, with the presence of the golden number that is esoterically considered sacred, since in nature it is present in many forms in the visible matter.

 All this was an integral part of the initiatory knowledge of the priestly class, particularly the Sumerian and Egyptian class, and later Templar, who saw in these solids the shape of the elements:

 Icosahedron = water

 Dodecahedron = the overcoming of the four elements, the Quintessence.